Naren404/Toy_Robot_Mabble/README.md

 - Input is from standard input as argument to file as mentioned in "how to run" section.

 ### How to run this application?
-ruby command.rb <command as arguments>
+ruby command.rb "command as arguments"

 ruby command.rb PLACE 1,2,NORTH MOVE LEFT REPORT